Monday, April 11, 2011

 Dry Monopole by Half a Length

-Dry Monopole, a small, athletic horse named after a renowned brand of Champagne, is remembered for winning the first stakes race run on turf in the United States.
-The historic event, fittingly called the Green Grass Stakes, was the sixth and final race at the Sheepshead Bay Race Track on June 10, 1886.
-Having rained the day before, the new turf track looked like “a great band of soft green velvet.”1 Going off at 6-1 odds, the three-year-old thoroughbred went wire to wire in the field of ten, winning the one-and-an-eighth-mile race in 1:57.
-In the parlance of future generations of racing fans, Dry Monopole was the “class of the grass.”
+Dry Monopole, a small, athletic horse named after a brand of Champagne, won the first stakes race run on turf in the United States.
+Called the Green Grass Stakes, it was the sixth and final race at the Sheepshead Bay Race Track in Brooklyn on June 10, 1886.1 Going off at 6-1 odds in the field of ten, the three-year-old thoroughbred won the one-and-an-eighth-mile race in 1:57.
+Dry Monopole was the “class of the grass,” using the parlance of future generations of racing fans

-The track at Sheepshead Bay in Brooklyn was considered the best race course in the country.
-Established by the Coney Island Jockey Club, whose members included wealthy businessmen from New York such as August Belmont, Jr., Pierre Lorillard IV, and William Kissam Vanderbilt, the track upgraded its facilities in 1886.
-Among the changes was the new one-mile turf course, replacing the steeplechase course inside the existing main dirt track that was still used for most races.2 In fact, racing on grass was slow to catch on.
-The New York Times went so far as to deem the whole thing a failure, noting that “training horses on a dirt track and running them on turf could not have been expected to succeed…”3
+The track at Sheepshead Bay was considered the best race course in the country.
+Established by the Coney Island Jockey Club, whose members included wealthy businessmen like August Belmont, Jr., Pierre Lorillard IV, and William Kissam Vanderbilt, the track had upgraded its facilities earlier that year.
+The new one-mile turf course replaced the steeplechase course situated inside the existing main dirt track that was still used for most races.2 In fact, racing on grass was slow to catch on.
+The New York Times considered the whole thing a failure, noting that “training horses on a dirt track and running them on turf could not have been expected to succeed…”3

-The small menu card below, from the Brunswick Hotel on May 31, offers an astonishingly large selection of thirty-seven Champagnes and other sparkling wines.
-The aristocratic Brunswick, located on Fifth Avenue and 26th Street, diagonally opposite Delmonico’s, was a favorite watering hole for gourmets and horse enthusiasts.
-The hotel even served as the headquarters of the New York Coaching Club, an organization known for elevating “four-in-hand” carriage riding to an art form, a technique requiring the carriage drivers, called “whips,” to hold the reins of all four horses in one fist.
-The menu was prepared for Memorial Day, a holiday that was faithfully observed by this post-war generation.
-The national observance, originally called Decoration Day in 1866 to commemorate soldiers who died during the Civil War, was called by both names by 1886.
-President Cleveland came to New York that year to participate in the day-long activities which included grand parades in Brooklyn and Manhattan.
-This menu is distinguished by a drawing of a sporting woman.
-Presumably a quick sketch of one of the hotel’s well-tailored patrons who was in town for the occasion, it captures the spirit and style of the upper classes who appreciated the bubbly combination of freshness, delicacy, and raciness that defines a fine Champagne.
+Surviving from another gathering of horse fanciers ten days earlier, the small menu card below offers an astonishingly large selection of Champagnes and other sparkling wines.
+The aristocratic Brunswick Hotel, situated on Fifth Avenue and 26th Street, diagonally opposite Delmonico’s, was a favorite watering hole for gourmets and horse enthusiasts.
+In fact, the hotel served as headquarters for the New York Coaching Club, an organization known for elevating “four-in-hand” carriage riding to an art form that required carriage drivers to hold the reins of all four horses in one fist.
+This menu marked Memorial Day.
+Originally named Decoration Day in 1866, this national observance commemorated soldiers who died in the Civil War.
+By 1886, it was called by both names and faithfully observed by this post-war generation.
+President Grover Cleveland came to New York that year to participate in the day-long activities, including grand parades in Brooklyn and Manhattan.

 Notes